The average hourly pay for a Recreational Therapist is $18.45.

-Recreational Therapist Salary
+Recreational Therapist by

 Recreational therapists are professionals who help patients with leisure activities to strengthen their minds, bodies and spirits.
 They seek to help patients adjust to living with a disease, illness, disability and/or injury.
 Recreational therapists employ activities such as games, sports and crafts to help improve their patients' physical and emotional well being.
 For example, therapists who work in a school setting may focus primarily on helping their patient integrate into into adult life; th…Read more

-Recreational Therapist Tasks
+Job Satisfaction for Recreational Therapist

 Recreational Therapist Job Listings

-What is the Pay by Experience Level for Recreational Therapist
+What is the Pay by Experience Level for Recreational Therapists?